-The above table shows the input provided at the initial public meeting.
+The above table shows the input provided at the initial public meeting of perceived probability, risk, and impact to the jurisdiction above.
 Due to the geographical proximity, the following hazard types were not considered due to there being no likelihood of occurring in Nebraska: volcanic eruptions, avalanches, hurricanes, tidal surges, and tsunamis.